 Make Up Work

 Assignments and/or activities not completed because of an excused absence or tardiness may be made up in the manner provided by the teacher.
-A student is allowed one make up day for each day of absence.
-Failure to punctually complete missed assignments will result in the loss of credit for those assignments.
 Students should note that not all types of work can be made up (guest speakers, graded class discussions, etc.).
 Should this type of work occur on a date when a student has an excused absence, the assignment may be excused and not counted in the student’s grade OR an alternative assignment may be provided per the teacher’s decision.

 Each District school has a Guidance Team to address concerns regarding student performance.
-Parents may contact their school guidance counselor for more information about this process.
+Parents/Caregivers may contact their school guidance counselor for more information about this process.
 If a student is suspected of having a disability, the Guidance Team may refer the student for special education or a Section 504 assessment.
 The school psychologist assigned to the school will coordinate the special education process.
-A copy of the special education notice of procedural safeguards is available on the ISD's Special Education webpage.
+Additional information regarding special services may be found in District Regulation and Procedure 2161 and 2161P, and additional information regarding Section 504 may be found District Regulation and Procedure 2162 and 2162P.
+A copy of the special education notice of procedural safeguards is available on the OSPI website.